Achievements

 Regulatory Knowledge & Support

 Regulatory Knowledge & Support also facilitated the adaption of the UGA School of Pharmacy online course for the Emory online learning system and worked with the UGA College of Engineering to create a five-year BS/MS that will lead to Pharmaceutical Engineering specialization.
-The program’s efforts are also supported by the UGA Institute for International Biomedical Regulatory Sciences (IBRS), which is the home of the UGA graduate education programs in the regulatory sciences and clinical trials management.
-This program is the only comprehensive regulatory program in the United States that covers all major biomedical product categories (Pharmaceuticals, Devices, Biologics, Animal Health, and Combination Products) in the context of the US FDA and other major international regulatory agencies.
-The program also actively responds to major information requests from Georgia CTSA investigators related to the regulatory processes of manufacturing and filing for multiple types of medical devices overseen by the FDA.
+The program’s efforts are also supported by the UGA Institute for International Biomedical Regulatory Sciences (IBRS), which is the home of the UGA graduate education programs in regulatory sciences and clinical trials management.
+This program is one of the comprehensive regulatory programs in the United States covering all major biomedical product categories (Pharmaceuticals, Devices, Biologics, Animal Health, and Combination Products) and major regulatory agencies like US FDA, EMA and other major international regulatory agencies.

 Community Engagement